blazkv/cybersec-learning-journal/writeups/pre-security.md

 # TryHackMe - Pre Security

-Today I started my journey on the TryHackMe (THM) learning paths, beginning with **Pre Security**.
-I've already encountered much of the content covered in this and the Cyber Security 101 paths, but I’m treating this as a refresher to reinforce my knowledge and fill in any gaps I may have missed during my Information Security studies.
+The **Pre Security** path on TryHackMe covers essential technical knowledge to get started in cyber security.
+While I'm already familiar with much of the content from my Information Security studies and the Cyber Security 101 path, I'm using this as a refresher to reinforce my knowledge and catch any gaps I may have missed.

-The **Pre Security** path is made up of five modules:
-1. Introduction to Cyber Security
-2. Network Fundamentals
-3. How the Web Works
-4. Linux Fundamentals
-5. Windows Fundamentals

-In this write-up, I’ll describe my journey through this learning path, starting with the first module.

 ---